Weather forecasts and field observations are reliable

 The snowpack is moderately to poorly bonded on many steep slopes*.

-Triggering is possible, even from low additional loads particularly on the indicated steep slopes.
-In some cases medium-sized, in isolated cases large-sized natural avalanches are possible.
+Triggering is possible, even from low additional loads**, particularly on the indicated steep slopes*.
+In certain situations some large, and in isolated cases very large natural avalanches are possible.

 Mostly favourable conditions.
 Careful route selection, especially on steep slopes of indicated aspects and altitude zones.

-The snowpack is only moderately well bonded on some steep slopes, otherwise well bonded in genera.
+The snowpack is only moderately well bonded on some steep slopes*; otherwise well bonded in general.

-Triggering is possible primarily from high additional loads, particularly on the indicated steep slopes.
-Large-sized natural avalanches are unlikely.
+Triggering is possible, primarily from high additional loads**, particularly on the indicated steep slopes*.
+Very large natural avalanches are unlikely

 Generally safe conditions.